Ward Weaver III: Conviction and aftermath

 In 2002, Governor John Kitzhaber launched a multi-agency investigation into the handling of the first report of Weaver's abuse of Pond.
 Weaver remained under arrest for the attempted rape of his son's girlfriend until October 2, 2002, when he was indicted and charged with six counts of aggravated murder; two counts of abuse of a corpse in the second degree; one count of sexual abuse in the first degree; one count of attempted rape in the second degree; one count of attempted aggravated murder; one count of first degree attempted rape; one count of sexual abuse in the first degree; one count of sexual abuse in the second degree; and two counts of sexual abuse in the third degree.
-In September 2004, Weaver pleaded guilty to two charges and no-contest to the rest.
+In September 2004, Weaver pleaded guilty to two charges and no contest to the rest.
 A plea bargain allowed him to avoid the death penalty.
 He was sentenced to two life sentences without parole.

 On March 4, 2007, Weaver was walking to the barber shop at the Snake River Correctional Institution for a haircut when the barber – another inmate – revealed a makeshift knife and attacked him, causing neck and shoulder injuries.
 He was treated at the prison.
 The barber was placed in the disciplinary unit.

-In 2009, Gaddis's younger sister, Miriah, visited Weaver in prison on two occasions: "I had to know what happened.
+In 2009, Gaddis' younger sister, Miriah, visited Weaver in prison on two occasions: "I had to know what happened.
 It was the only way I could put it behind me," she told reporters.
 During the visits, Weaver admitted to murdering Pond and Gaddis "with his bare hands," and told Miriah that he had planned to murder her next.

-On February 17, 2014, Weaver's son Francis was arrested and charged with murder.
-He and three others had allegedly robbed and killed a drug dealer in Canby, Oregon the day prior.
+On February 17, 2014, Weaver's stepson Francis was arrested and charged with murder.
+He and three others had robbed and killed 43-year-old Edward Spangler in Canby, Oregon the day prior.
+Francis Weaver was convicted of murder in 2016, though it was later reduced to manslaughter.
+Francis' three accomplices were also convicted for their roles in the killing.
+Michael Orren was sentenced to life in prison for aggravated murder.
+Shannon Betancourt and Brittany Endicott were sentenced to 7 1/2 years for first degree robbery.